-Attendance at Training/Courses/Conferences is not recorded as absence provided that it is sanctioned in advance by the relevant Line Manager.
-An Application for Professional Development Form must be completed, and must be signed by the Authorising Manager, who is responsible for ensuring that an appropriate diary entry is made.
+Attendance at Training/Courses/Conferences is not recorded as absence provided that it is sanctioned in advance by the YARSM.
+An Application for Professional Development Form must be completed, and must be signed by the YARSM, who is responsible for ensuring that an appropriate diary entry is made.
 (See Appendix C).